I would like to pursue the Journalism major. How do I transfer into the Journalism Institute?

 What are the requirements for the Media Criticism concentration?

-Students who choose to do the Media Criticism concentration have to complete 8 classes for the major.
+Students in the Media Criticism concentration must complete eight courses to fulfill the requirements of the major.
 They must take six required classes in sequential order as well as two Institute-offered or Institute-approved electives.
-The six required courses must be taken in the following order: 1) Investigating Journalism: Ethics and Practice (JOUR-UA 501), 2) History of the Media (JOUR-UA 610), 3) Journalistic Inquiry: The Written Word (JOUR-UA 101), 4) Journalistic Inquiry: Multimedia (JOUR-UA 102), 5) The Beat: Designated Media Criticism Section (JOUR-UA 201), and 6) Advanced Reporting: Designated Media Criticism Section (JOUR-UA 301).
+The six required courses must be taken in the following sequence: 1) Investigating Journalism: Ethics and Practice (JOUR-UA 501), 2) History of the Media (JOUR-UA 610), 3) Journalistic Inquiry: The Written Word (JOUR-UA 101), 4) Journalistic Inquiry: Multimedia (JOUR-UA 102), 5) The Beat: Designated Media Criticism Section (JOUR-UA 201), and 6) Advanced Reporting: Designated Media Criticism Section (JOUR-UA 301).
 For more information on the curriculum for the Media Criticism concentration see here.

 I am in the Journalism concentration.
 Can I take my Beat in the Media Criticism concentration?